emgamedev-unity3d/Client-Driven_Sample_with_Game-Server-Hosting/README.md

  - This repository is public!
 Feel free to clone it, or download the contents as a `.zip` file.

  - __For Zipped File download:__ select `Code` and select the 'Download Zip' option.
-Please note that this will download the branch you're currently viewing on Github
+Please note that this will download the branch you're currently viewing on GitHub
 <br><br>

 ## Requirements